hns/hns.github.com/_posts/2010-09-21-benchmark.md

 JavaScript engine we're using, is worlds slower then V8, and the only way we can keep up (and the benchmark shows we can) is by writing performance critical code in Java (or Scala, or any other 'fast' JVM language).
-It helps that interoperability between JS and Java is dead simple and there's tons of useful Java libraries out there, but yes, Rhino's relative slowness is one of our sore points.
+It helps that interoperability between JS and Java is [dead simple][scripting-java] and there's tons of useful Java libraries out there, but yes, Rhino's relative slowness is one of our sore points.

 So what does this benchmark measure?
 I think it's mostly about how well the embedding code (Node and Ringo) blends with the underlying virtual machine